renerocksai/slides/README.md

 **Danger - this is alpha stuff**.
 I have used it to give a few presentations in online meetings though and nobody seemed to have noticed that I hadn't used Powerpoint.

-This app will be much simpler for users than my more powerful take on the matter, [Bûllets](https://github.com/renerocksai/bullets), while still being totally functional.
+This app will is supposed to be much simpler and quicker to use (for people like me) than my more powerful take on the whole slideshow matter, [Bûllets](https://github.com/renerocksai/bullets), while still being totally functional.
+The reason for increased ease of use and speed is that, with slides, entire slideshows can be expressed in an easy text format, and it can also be used in tandem with an external text editor such as [neovim](https://neovim.io/).

-If you want to play with it you can download the current release from the releases section on GitHub.
+If you want to play with _slides_ you can download the current release from the releases section on GitHub.
 I will release versions as I see fit.
 Since releasing requires me to boot into Windows, it won't happen too often, though.

 ![image](https://user-images.githubusercontent.com/30892199/119228360-f9d19700-bb12-11eb-9cc2-f04e7f18e8d9.png)